chinchalinchin/scrilla/README.md

 17. Scrap historical closing prices up to current year from API and store in database.
 Set up container orchestration via <i>docker-compose</i>

 18. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
+NOTE: Pretty sure this is resolved now, but needs further testing.
+Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

-### NOTE
+### NOTES

-The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
-The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.

-IMPORTANT: ALL DATE STRINGS SHOULD BE CONVERTED TO DATETIME.DATES AT POINT OF CONTACT WITH USER, I.E. IN THE MAIN.PY FILE OR WITHIN THE GUI SOMEWHERE BEFORE PASSING IT THE SERVICE/STATISTICS/PORTFOLIO FUNCTIONS.
+1. IMPORTANT: All date strings should be converted to <b>datetime.dates</b> at point of contact with user, i.e. in the main.py file where CLI arguments are parsed, within the gui where user arguments are pulled from widgets or in the server's endpoint views where user arguments are provided through query parameters, before passing it the service/statistics/portfolio functions.
+All functions in the <i>/app/</i> module assume dates are passed in as <b>datetime.dates</b>.